natn2323/parzival/README.md

 # About this project

 The technology that this project currently uses are a Vanilla JavaScript frontend, a Node.js backend, with a SQLite3 in-memory database.
 This project is still in development.
+Development began on July 7th, 2018.

 # Our motivation